centreon/centreon-documentation/en/monitoring/discovery/administration.md

 ### Distributed architecture

-The hosts discovery relies on Gorgone to perform discoveries on both Central and Remote Server or Pollers.
+The hosts and services discoveries both rely on Gorgone to perform discoveries on both Central and Remote Server or Pollers.

 > It is necessary to have a ZMQ communication between the Central server and a
 > Remote Server to perform a discovery on a Poller attached to this Remote